microsoft/onnxruntime/docs/tutorials/mobile/index.md

    We publish the following ONNX Runtime mobile libraries:
    * Android C/C++
    * Android Java
+     * Mobile and full builds
    * iOS C/C++
    * iOS Objective C
+     * Mobile and full builds

+   A mobile build has a smaller binary size but limited feature support, like a reduced set of operator implementations.
+   A full build has the full feature set.

+   If the binary size of the full build is acceptable, using the full build is recommended because it is easier to use.
+   Otherwise, consider using the mobile build or even a custom build.

 2. Which machine learning model does my application use?